-Training sessions on the ESMS or specific activities or plans/procedures will need to be tailored and delivered to staff based on their specific content and key considerations:
+Training sessions on the ESMS or specific activities or plans/procedures will need to be tailored and delivered to staff based on their specific content and key considerations.
+As a minimum, training will be provided for the following management plans/procedures due to the specific risks associated with these aspects:

-- Awareness training on traffic safety;

-- Emergency Preparedness and Response Plan;

-- Grievances;

-- All ecological plans and procedures;
+- All ecological plans & procedures;

 - Archaeological Chance Find Procedure;

-- Cultural Management Plan;

 - SEA & SH Prevention & Response Action Plan; and

 - Gender Based Violence & Harassment Policy.

-- Code of Conduct; and

-- Procedures for shutting down wind turbines before O&M personnel access the site during icing conditions.